Holstein-Rendsburg

 Holstein-Rendsburg is the name of a county that existed from 1290 to 1459, ruled by a line of the Schauenburg family.

-Rise and fall of the county
+History

 The Schauenburgs had ruled in Holstein since 1110/1111.
 In 1290, when Count Gerhard I of Holstein-Itzehoe died, his portion of Holstein was divided into 3 parts.
 From this emerged the counties of Holstein-Plön, Holstein-Pinneberg and Holstein-Rendsburg.
+The house of Shauenburg in Holstein gradually acquired large estates, including much of Shleswig, which was mortgaged to them by the Danish crown.
+By 1330s, almost the entire Danish kingdom was mortgaged to the Holstein counts.